drewgillievfx/DrewGillie.com/_projects/01-testProject.md

 ---
 layout: page
-title: Project 1
+title: Thesis
-short_description: Short Project description
+short_description: 3D compositing
 long_description: >
   Long description describing this project.
 It was a pretty cool project to work on but I simply don't have much more time to work on it.